ZHaskell/docs/Z-Data/Array.md

 # Array in Haskell

 Unlike the ubiquitous linked list type `[a]`.
-In Haskell arrays doesn't have any built-in syntax support, or any other special compiler support expects some built-in primitive functions, which can be found in [ghc-prim](http://hackage.haskell.org/package/ghc-prim/docs/GHC-Prim.html):
+In Haskell arrays doesn't have any built-in syntax support, or any other special compiler support excepts some built-in primitive functions, which can be found in [ghc-prim](http://hackage.haskell.org/package/ghc-prim/docs/GHC-Prim.html):

 ```haskell
 newArray# :: Int# -> a -> State# s -> (# State# s, MutableArray# s a #)